olgazim/LucidChart-User-Documentation/docs/Olga_formatting_shapes.md

 ## Add a shape to your document

+To add a shape to your canvas:

-1. Choose a shape set by **clicking** the [arrow] on the left side of the set name.
+1. Choose a shape set by **clicking** the [arrow] on the left side of the set name in the Shape menu.
 You will see a list of shapes available for the selected set.

     <figure markdown>